-The student planning advanced study at graduate or professional schools (especially in the healthscience or environmental-science fields) is encouraged to consult his academic advisor regarding a recommended program of study.
-While planning his curriculum, he should also consider the admission requirements of the institution at which he intends to continue his academic work.
+A student planning advanced study in graduate or professional school (especially in the healthscience or environmental-science fields) is encouraged to consult his or her academic advisor regarding a recommended program of study.
+Consideration should be given to the admission requirements of the institution at which the student intends to continue academic work.

-For more detailed information on preprofessional programs, see pp. 198-201.
+For more detailed information on preprofessional programs, see pp. 204-208.